Bug #216

 ....

-#4 Updated by Yoann VANDOORSELAERE almost 15 years ago
+#4 Updated by Yoann VANDOORSELAERE almost 16 years ago

 Robin apparently changed mail address.
 Adding the new one to the list.

-#5 Updated by almost 15 years ago
+#5 Updated by over 15 years ago

 thnx.

-#6 Updated by almost 15 years ago
+#6 Updated by over 15 years ago

 I haven't found a reference manual for the prelude-lml ruleset keywords like chained, silent, min-opt-goto.
 Is it somewhere available?